 7. Enterprise resource planning system

 Enterprise resource planning systems (ERP), such as SAP ERP, Oracle ERP Cloud, or Microsoft Dynamics 365, integrate and manage core business processes across an organization.
 In logistics, ERP systems can operate as inventory management software, procurement, finance, and customer service operations, providing a unified platform for data management and decision-making.
-If you have small and medium-sized businesses, you can get a custom ERP system developed at a lower fee than purchasing those from the market.
+If you have small and medium-sized businesses, you can get a custom ERP system developed at a lower fee than purchasing one from the market.

 8. Document management system for better quality control